Everton's First Substitute

 "It was strange at the time being the first substitute.
 It was the start of a new era all together in football.
-The substitute was never used as a tactical thing, just incase of injuries.
-And I got thrown on when Fred Pickering picked up a knock.
+The substitute was never used as a tactical thing, just in the case of injuries.
+I got thrown on when Fred Pickering picked up a knock.

-"There are records like Everton's youngest-ever player but that changes every few years, doesn't it?
-This is one thing no one will ever be able to take away - it will always be in the record books.
+"There are records like Everton's youngest ever player, but that changes every few years.
+This is one thing no-one will ever be able to take away - it will always be in the record books.

 "I played with a great team at Everton and it was tremendous to be part of it.
 The vast majority of us had come through the juniors within two or three years of each other.
 My first game for Everton saw Tommy Wright inside right, I was centre forward and Colin Harvey was inside left - and we'd all come through together.

 "I remember the day of the 1968 FA Cup final [Everton lost 1-0 to West Bromwich Albion].
 It was just one of them days.
 We'd beaten them twice in the league and both times convincingly.
 But we couldn't do it at Wembley.
 It was disappointing.
 But Wembley is a place for the fans to enjoy, and I think they did.